 However, influencer marketing isn’t merely capitalizing on someone’s image to increase sales.
 More often, influencer marketing is about establishing that individual as a trusted authority in their area of expertise and defining the conversations that center around a given topic; in Larry’s case, paid search, content marketing, and social media.

 So, if influencer marketing is using the status of a single individual to influence others, but isn’t solely used to gain leads or increase sales, then what is it?
 How can you become an influencer?
 And how can you create marketing campaigns that speak to influencers in your industry?
-Here are eight tips that will put you on the path to influencer marketing mastery and increase your visibility in your industry.

-Although you probably already have an idea of who the movers and shakers are in your field, you need to find – and follow – these people to see what they’re talking about.
+Although you probably already have an idea of who the movers and shakers are in your field, you need to find – and follow – these key people to see what they’re talking about.

 Social media is hands-down the easiest way to find influencers.
 Do a search by topic to identify conversations and see who is making their voice heard.
 Follow influential people, and check out who they follow.
 Participate in regular conversations relevant to your industry (like, say, the weekly #ppcchat discussion on Twitter).